Madhubala – Ek Ishq Ek Junoon: Plot

 Baiji dies.
-Being jailed, Raja thinks Madhubala is the reason for it and begins hating and torturing her.
-Pregnant with his child, she later requests him to forgive her which Raja does.
+Due to being jailed, Raja thinks Madhu II is the reason for it and begins hating and torturing her.
+Pregnant with his child, she later requests him to forgive her, which Raja does.
 They remarry.
 One night, a producer assumes Raja as RK and proposes to do a film with him that the producer had wanted to do with RK and Madhu.

-Madhubala reads Madhu's diary, learning her last wish was to make a film on her and RK's life.
+Madhu II reads Madhu's diary, learning that her last wish was to make a film on her and RK's life.
 She convinces Raja to sign the film; they start their career and appear as Madhu and RK, giving the first shot of their film.
-Raja states it is not the end but the beginning of a new life as they were always destined to live and be superstars together.
+Raja states it is not the end, but the beginning of a new life as they were always destined to live and be superstars together.